Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There are a few ways for US investors to add Chinese stocks to their portfolios, including stocks and exchange-traded funds (ETFs).
+There are a few ways for Canadian investors to add Chinese stocks to their portfolios, including stocks and exchange-traded funds (ETFs).

 With an international brokerage account, you can purchase Chinese stocks directly from Chinese exchanges.
 Not many Canadian brokers offer international trading, but one broker that offers access to Asian markets is Interactive Brokers.